ndressler/Data_Science_Portfolio/WomensBoulder/README.md

 - `id`: Unique identifier of the competition.
 - `competition`: Name of the competition.
+- `country`: Country where the competition took place
 - `city`: City where the competition took place.
 - `year`: Year when the competition was held.
 - `dates`: Dates of the competition.
-- `results`: Array containing detailed results of the competition, including rankings, names, surnames, countries, qualifications, semi-final performances, and final performances of participants.
+- `results`: Array containing detailed results of the competition, including rankings, names, surnames, athletes countries, qualifications, semi-final performances, and final performances of participants.

 ## Future Improvements